 Ecommerce personalization is about using data—such as browsing behavior, purchase history, demographic data and other personal data—to segment customers into specific groups with different needs and wants.
-For each segment, the goal is to share relevant, actionable and interesting content and products that enhance their shopping experience.
+For each segment, the goal is to share relevant, actionable and interesting content and products that provide a personalized shopping experience.

 This makes shopping with your brand more efficient, enjoyable and rewarding; it shows that you’ve paid attention to a customer’s preferences and reacted in a way that’s adding more value to them.
 This is how you want to start what will become a long-term relationship.

-Personalization has become increasingly important to drive repeat purchases.
-It’s a broad term, but personalization can be anything from a relevant product recommendation on a tailored landing page to an email campaign that only shows specific content to a select group of customers.
+Personalization efforts have become increasingly important to drive repeat purchases from repeat customers.
+It’s a broad term, but ecommerce personalization can be anything from a relevant product recommendation on a tailored landing page to an email campaign that only shows specific content to a select group of customers.

 What are the benefits of personalizing your customer’s experiences?